pau1a/Transcrypt/main.md

 <!-- strategic -->
 ## Tenancy Model (Design Intention)

-Transcrypt operates as a multi-tenant system, where each customer instance is logically separated but runs within a shared environment.
+Transcrypt operates as a multi-tenant system in which each customer instance is logically and cryptographically isolated while sharing a common platform runtime.
+The tenancy boundary applies across all data types:

+* **Structured data** — relational and document data such as rulebases, control mappings, evidence metadata, and user records are held within an isolated schema or database namespace unique to each tenant.
+No cross-tenant queries or joins are permitted, and backups, restores, and migrations must operate solely within that namespace.

+* **Binary evidence** — uploaded artefacts such as PDFs, screenshots, and configuration exports are stored in an object store under a dedicated per-tenant namespace.
+The tenancy ID is embedded in both the storage path and access policy to prevent cross-tenant enumeration or retrieval.
+Each object is encrypted at rest, checksummed, and retrievable only through short-lived, signed URLs issued under that tenant’s identity.

-The architecture is designed such that, when production readiness is achieved, the database and storage components can be relocated to separate managed services with no change to application logic.
+The architecture is designed so that, when production readiness is achieved, both the database and binary storage layers can be re-homed to managed services (for example PostgreSQL or S3-compatible object storage) without modification to application logic or tenancy abstraction.

-This PRD defines the behavioural requirement — strict tenant isolation, testability of segregation, and portability of data layer — not the infrastructure method.
+This PRD defines the behavioural requirements—strict tenant isolation, verifiable segregation of structured and binary data, and portability of each storage layer—not the infrastructure method by which those requirements are implemented.

 ## 3. Product Architecture and Core Platform Design

-Transcrypt’s architecture is deliberately simple at the edges and highly structured in the core.
-At the edge, a clean, low-friction web interface orchestrates an intake pipeline that gathers business context and technical signals; in the core, a rules/ML evaluation layer translates those signals into assured guidance and audit-grade outputs.
-The platform is organised into clearly bounded subsystems—front-end UI, API gateway, rule/LLM evaluation, evidence collectors, report/export services—each with its own trust boundary and identity, so compromise cannot cascade.
-This mirrors the philosophy already set elsewhere in the PRD: regulation is treated as structured data, not prose, allowing the engine to map obligations to evidence artifacts and keep those mappings current as frameworks evolve.
-The same foundation that powers cross-framework equivalence also powers product simplicity: rule logic and evidence relationships live as first-class objects the platform can version, test, and explain.
+Transcrypt’s platform is built for separation, assurance, and auditability.
+Its design is intentionally simple at the edges and tightly structured in the core.

+### Edge Layer

+The platform has two surface experiences that share a design system and analytics instrumentation but operate on separate trust boundaries:

+* **Public site** — the publication and community layer for articles, updates, and social engagement.
+It is publicly readable, cacheable, and instrumented for discoverability, but it has no path to tenant data.
+* **Tenant portal** — the authenticated workspace for customers to manage their assurance activities.
+It communicates through the API gateway using short-lived credentials and tenant-scoped routes.
+All user actions terminate at this gateway, which enforces authentication, rate limiting, and routing based on tenant context.

+### Core Layer

+Within the core, an evaluation engine processes all inputs received through the gateway.
+The core is composed of discrete, bounded services:

+* **Rule and LLM evaluation** — interprets structured obligations, applies deterministic logic and model-based reasoning, and produces control guidance.
+* **Evidence binding** — associates each control with verified data sources and binary artefacts within the tenant’s isolated namespace.
+* **Report and export** — renders outputs in both human-readable and machine-readable formats suitable for auditors or automated ingestion.

+Each service has its own identity, credentials, and token-scoped access policy.
+Inter-service communication is mutually authenticated, signed, and logged so that a fault or compromise cannot propagate beyond its trust boundary.

+### Security Model

+Security is intrinsic to the design.
+Every human and machine actor authenticates through short-lived cryptographic credentials issued by the identity service.
+Authorisation is enforced by policy-as-code, evaluated per request, and scoped to a single tenant.
+All data in transit is encrypted; internal traffic is accepted only from verified service identities.
+Every request, job, and data mutation emits an immutable audit event containing timestamp, actor identity, tenant ID, and cryptographic hash of the action.
+These events form a complete, verifiable audit trail.

-Security and trust are baked into the architecture rather than bolted on.
-Every human and machine actor is authenticated and authorised before any capability is exposed, with policy-as-code enforcing least privilege across roles, resources, and runtime context; identities (including services and connectors) are unique and cryptographic, enabling short-lived, revocable trust that’s observable end-to-end.
-Network paths are segmented and verified—no implicit trust, east-west flows are constrained, and all movement is mutually authenticated and encrypted—so the topology itself becomes a living security control.
-This design aligns the product’s internals with the assurance it sells: evidenceable controls, immutable audit events, and a security posture that can be demonstrated in real time.
+Network paths are segmented and verified—no implicit trust.
+East–west traffic is constrained, mutually authenticated, and encrypted so the topology itself functions as a living security control.
+This alignment between internal design and external assurance makes every control demonstrable: evidenceable controls, immutable audit events, and a verifiable security posture.

-Extensibility is a primary property, not a roadmap footnote.
-Because frameworks are abstracted into portable rule/evidence objects, expansion to new jurisdictions is a data operation—swap in new mappings, keep the engine—and cross-jurisdiction dashboards become feasible without re-architecting.
-The same decomposition (intake → rule/LLM evaluation → evidence binding → narrative/report) lets us add new collectors, alternative LLMs, and partner connectors without touching the core.
-Practically, this yields a platform that can start focused on UK SMEs and then scale horizontally into the EU (NIS2/DORA) and Commonwealth markets by adding definitions and localisations while preserving the assurance model and user experience.
-In short: a composable graph of obligations, controls, and evidence, secured by identity-centric boundaries, and designed to grow by data, not code.
+### Extensibility Model

+Extensibility is a design property, not a roadmap item.
+Framework logic and evidence relationships exist as versioned data objects within the rulebase schema.
+Adding or updating a framework—whether an assurance scheme such as Cyber Essentials or a regulatory mapping introduced later—requires only new data definitions and metadata, not code modification.
+External connectors, collectors, or alternative LLMs integrate through defined APIs without altering core modules.

+The architecture is data-driven and jurisdiction-agnostic.
+It begins with the UK Cyber Essentials rulebase but can host any other framework as a dataset through configuration and localisation.
+Jurisdictional alignment occurs entirely in data, not in code.

+### Architectural Summary

+Transcrypt is a graph of obligations, controls, and evidence objects bound by identity and policy.
+Its behaviour is defined by data and enforced by cryptography.
+The system’s two surfaces—the public content site and the tenant portal—operate independently yet share a consistent trust model and design language.
+Security, auditability, and portability are first-order properties.
+Growth—new frameworks, new regions, new delivery environments—requires only new data and configuration, never alteration of core logic.

 ### Framework Modularity